Introduction

 Prerequisites

-Sharding is the process in MongoDB that enables horizontal scaling of a database.
-With sharding, the system divides the data into subsets called shards.
+Database sharding is a method of distributing large datasets across multiple servers called shards.
 Shards are often deployed as replica sets stored on multiple machines for high availability.

 Each sharded cluster in MongoDB consists of the following components:

-• Config servers store the cluster configuration and metadata.
-One of the servers acts as the primary server, and others act as secondary.
+- Config servers.
+Servers that store cluster configuration and metadata.
+One of the servers acts as the primary server, and others are secondary.

-• Query router enables client applications to interact with the cluster.
+- Query router.
+The system that enables client applications to interact with the cluster.

 The diagram below illustrates the architecture of a sharded MongoDB cluster.